jesusgaud/user_management/readme.md

 - `UserService.register_user` is monkeypatched to simulate backend behavior.
 - `httpx.AsyncClient` is used for async testing against the FastAPI test app.

 ---

+# User Profile Management Feature Summary

+## Overview

+The User Profile Management feature enables authenticated users to securely view and update their own profile information.
+This functionality is essential for maintaining user autonomy, enhancing data accuracy, and aligning with RESTful API design patterns.
+We followed industry best practices, clean code principles, and adhered to SOLID and DRY standards throughout the implementation.

+## Scope

+- **Self-service endpoints**: Authenticated users can use `/users/me` to:
+  - **GET** their current profile.
+  - **PATCH** selected profile fields (e.g., name, bio, social links).
+- **Access control**: Users can only modify their own data.
+Admins retain full access to all user records via existing admin routes.
+- **Role enforcement**: Users cannot elevate their role (e.g., from "AUTHENTICATED" to "ADMIN").

+## Routes

+- `GET /users/me` — Fetch the currently logged-in user's profile.
+- `PATCH /users/me` — Partially update the authenticated user’s profile.

+These routes are protected by JWT-based authentication and leverage FastAPI’s dependency injection system to enforce permissions.

+## Schema Usage

+- **UserResponse**: Used for serializing user data in responses.
+- **UserUpdate**: Used for partial updates; includes optional fields and validation to ensure at least one field is provided.

+No new schemas were needed due to existing modular design.

+## Service Integration

+We reused the existing `UserService.get_by_email` and `UserService.update` methods to ensure maintainability and avoid duplication.
+Field-level permissions (e.g., blocking role changes) are enforced at the route level, maintaining a clear separation of concerns.

+## Testing Strategy

+Comprehensive test coverage includes:

+- Authentication enforcement (401 for unauthenticated access).
+- Successful profile fetch and update (200 responses).
+- Input validation errors (422 for empty or malformed requests).
+- Role-based access control (403 for unauthorized changes).
+- Admin privilege checks (admin can fetch/update others; users cannot).

+These tests use fixtures, token-based auth simulation, and httpx’s `AsyncClient` to mock realistic API calls.

+## Compliance and Quality

+This feature was built with production readiness in mind:

+- ✅ Modular architecture (routes, services, schemas).
+- ✅ Role-based access and error handling.
+- ✅ Fully covered by automated tests.
+- ✅ Compatible with existing auth and service layers.

+---